 Soy yogurt is, you’ve guessed it, made from soy milk and starter cultures.
 You add probiotic cultures to soy milk and let it ferment.
-In a few days, the good bacteria multiply.
-The finished product is a tasty and creamy beverage filled with beneficial bacteria.
+In a few days the good bacteria multiply, and what you’re left with is a tasty and creamy beverage filled with beneficial bacteria.

 These bacteria colonize your gut, a place where over 90% of your serotonin is made.

-Serotonin is your brain’s happy chemical, and it’s critical for optimal health.
+Serotonin is your brain’s happy chemical, and critical for optimal health.

-What’s more, your gut and your brain communicate through the vagus nerve.
+What’s more, our gut and brain communicate through the vagus nerve.
 This link is also known as ‘ the gut-brain connection’.

-Conclusion to Indian Food to Increase Memory Power
+Conclusion on Indian Food to Increase Memory Power

-So there you have it – from tomatoes to turmeric, these were the healthiest Indian food to increase memory power.
+So there you have it – from tomatoes to turmeric, these were the healthiest Indian food to increase memory power and concentration.

 I’m curious, did we miss some of your favorite Indian brain food?
 Let me know in the comments below!